 At all times, use your common sense.
 If there has been a hideous crash and people are injured and/or likely to get hypothermia, establish whether it would be appropriate to call an ambulance.
-If it's suddenly become very foggy or there is an obstruction in the river, advise crews to go home and report to CUCBC (by emailing committee[at]cucbc.org) - you get the picture.
+If it's suddenly become very foggy, advise crews to go home and report to CUCBC (see above) - you get the picture.